 Perform Accurate Takeoffs and Measurements

 Take the time to fully review the plans and specifications to determine accurate measurements and takeoffs.
-This will result in correct construction costs when calculating your bid.
+This will result in correct construction costs when calculating your construction bid.
 Takeoff software can ensure that correct measurements are obtained in order to submit an accurate bid.
 Inaccurate measurements will cause you to miscalculate the amount of building materials and labor needed to complete the job which in turn will lead to either over- or underestimating your construction costs.
 Using the right units of measure is also important when calculating your bid.
 Using square feet when you should have used square yards or vice versa can drastically affect your estimated costs.

 Make sure that you are taking measurements from the right place.
 Often the plans will instruct you not to scale the drawings or direct you to use the written or calculated dimensions provided in the specifications.
 This often occurs when electronic documents are used because enlarging or shrinking the size of a drawing to in order to print them can result in the scale being incorrect.
 If there is ever any doubt as to where to take your measurements from you should contact the architect for clarification.